-I had been hearing so much about the KonMari Method through a variety of media and from my friends that I decided to check it out.
+I had heard so much about the KonMari Method through various media and from my friends that I decided to check it out.
 There are so many resources to guide you through Marie Kondo’s process of getting organized.
-She has two books: The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing and Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up .
-If you don’t have time to read a book, good news, you can check out her Netflix show, Tidying up with Marie Kondo.
-She also has a website, KonMari full of helpful information.
+She has two books: The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing and Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up.
+If you don’t have time to read a book, good news, you can check out her Netflix show, Tidying Up with Marie Kondo.
+She also has a website, KonMari, full of helpful information.

-Around the same time a friend brought up how she was watching the Netflix show Tidying Up and how inspired she was to get more organized.
-So I declared this was divine intervention guiding me to some much needed direction.
+Around the same time, a friend brought up how she watched the Netflix show Tidying Up and how inspired she was to get more organized.
+So I declared this was divine intervention guiding me to some much-needed direction.

-Sorry these pictures are such poor quality but it was really hard to get the right lighting in such a small space.
+Sorry, these pictures are such poor quality, but it was tough to get the right lighting in such a small space.
 You get the idea, my closet is a hot mess.

 Don’t judge.
 I know, I know, it is bad, right!
-I feel the need to say I am not this messy with the rest of my house…remember I work full time and have three kids… As you can see it is in MAJOR need of some attention (this is totally embarrassing😫).
+I feel the need to say I am not this messy with the rest of my house…remember I work full time and have three kids… As you can see, it is in MAJOR need of some attention (this is totally embarrassing😫).
 The first step is admitting there is a problem, right?
-Please keep reading so you can see the transformation AND also my redemption (which I really need right now).
+Please keep reading to see the transformation and my redemption (which I really need right now).

-In her books and show Marie advises you to gather ALL your clothes and pile them on your bed.
+Marie advises you to gather ALL your clothes and pile them on your bed.
 Then go through each piece of clothing.
 If the item sparks joy, you may keep it; if not, you thank it and place it in a pile to be given away.
-I must say, the amount of clothes I gathered was more than I realized I owned.
+I must say, the number of clothes I gathered was more than I realized I owned.
 I also found that I enjoyed going through everything at once and sorting out what I really wanted to keep and what needed to go.
-The fact that my drawers and closet were empty created a clean slate when the time came to place things back.
-And while I don’t believe that clothes themselves can recognize my thankfulness for their use, I do think there is something powerful about being grateful for them.
-There is so much good in taking time to be grateful.
+My drawers and closet were empty, created a clean slate when the time came to place things back.
+And while I don’t believe that clothes themselves can recognize my thankfulness for their use, I think there is something powerful about being grateful for them.
+There is so much good in taking the time to be grateful.